 Suddenly, the Trefethen team—including the family, CEO Jon Ruel, and winemaker Bryan Kays—faced an almost overwhelming crisis: Could the building be saved, and was it worth trying to save it?

 As it turned out, answering both of these questions was complicated.

-“It was a bit of a crash course in architecture, engineering, and historic preservation,” Hailey says with a laugh.
+“It was a bit of a crash course in architecture, engineering, and historic preservation,” Hailey, now 30, says with a laugh.
 “In many ways, I was learning as we went along.”

 Over the course of more than two years, the old building received a top-to-bottom makeover: new walls, new insulation, and waterproofing.
 Most significantly, engineers installed what is called a moment frame—20 tons of steel columns and beams that bolstered the building’s frame to prevent damage from any future earthquakes.

 The team made some significant changes to enhance the experience for visitors, too.
 Before the quake, the winery held tastings in a room with few windows, unfortunately cutting off guests from the outside world.

 Today, visitors enter on the ground floor, check in at the hospitality desk, and are ushered upstairs, where an expansive tasting area with 30-foot ceilings and a large window offers a panoramic view of the vineyard.